Scan Direct Part Marking (DPM) Codes

 Possible methods to directly mark a device include:

-- Laser.
+- Laser marking.
 With laser marking, marks are applied using heat instead of ink.
 It can create either a raised or concave effect.

 - Dot peen.
 In dot peen marking, an indenting pin is used to create an indentation for each dot in the DataMatrix code.